SidneyPrimas/Distributed_Systems_MIT/src/shardmaster/readme.txt

 Thoughts
 It seems like I have a dead lock issue.
 With a deadlock issue I should make sure that 1) I am replying to RPCs (even an RPC times out, that server probably has an issue) and 2) log around locks and see who hasn't released a lock.
-Debug my race conditions on reliable1 and reliable2 (and all other tests).
-Think about why unreliable causes an issue.

 Hints: